-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Biggest star: Jefferson Farfan

-Ludicrous display of knowledge: The country's all-time top scorer, Paolo Guerrero, had his 14-month doping suspension lifted by the Court of Arbitration for Sport in May, lending him 11th-hour eligibility to compete in the World Cup alongside Farfan, whom he's known since they were 12.
+Ludicrous display of knowledge: The country's all-time top scorer, Paolo Guerrero, had his 14-month doping suspension lifted by the Court of Arbitration for Sport in May, lending him 11th-hour eligibility to compete in the World Cup alongside Farfan, whom he has known since they were 12.

 Title odds: 195/1